5 ways GenAI can help your company embrace documentation

 GenAI's new tools help break down the barrier between content and data.
 Below you will find 5 specific scenarios where you can use GenAI to organize documents, speed up processes and improve the quality of decisions.

-1. Reading data from contracts and administrative decisions
+1. Extracting Data from contracts and administrative decisions

 This is one of GenAI's most common use cases.
 There is a lot of key data in documents such as contracts or administrative decisions: dates, case numbers, locations, financial terms, parties to the contract.
 The problem is that they do not always appear in the same place, they are not marked with headings, and their layout varies depending on the source.
 GenAI can “read” documents like a human - it understands context, recognizes proper names, can separate sections and extract data even from text written in ambiguous official language.
 This is especially useful when processing a backlog of documents that has been sitting in an archive for years.